DennisBroekhuizen/DennisBroekhuizen-FinalProject-TravelingSalesman/README.md

 App that let's you create routes and optimize them.
 Disadvantage: can't export route to a navigation app.
 Can't save routes to a calander for easy use as a businessman.

 [Webiste optimap](http://www.gebweb.net/optimap/):
 Online simular solution.
 Hard to use on mobile phones.
 Only can save routes as a link.

 ### Hardest parts
 Share live location and give specific users permission to see chosen information, like lists of addresses of customers of a given company.

+## Sources of external code, images and font

+### Code
+* Search controller tutorial by [Tom Elliott](https://www.raywenderlich.com/157864/uisearchcontroller-tutorial-getting-started)
+* UIAlert with delay from Stack Overflow by [ronatory](https://stackoverflow.com/questions/27613926/dismiss-uialertview-after-5-seconds-swift)
+* Get Users Location GPS Coordinates tutorial by [Andrew](http://www.seemuapps.com/swift-get-users-location-gps-coordinates)
+* Looked into Geofencing by [Federico Nieto](https://medium.com/lateral-view/geofences-how-to-implement-virtual-boundaries-in-the-real-world-f3fc4a659d40)

+### Images
+* Tab bar icons by [Icons8](https://icons8.com/ios) under the '[Good Boy License](https://icons8.com/good-boy-license/)'
+* App icon by [Font Awesome](https://fontawesome.com/icons) under the '[Font Awesome Free](https://fontawesome.com/license)' license

+### Font
+* Arciform Typeface by [Matt Ellis](https://www.behance.net/gallery/30453085/Arciform-Free-Typeface) free to use for personal and commercial projects